aspects19/weather-app/README.md

 ## Building the app

-You can download the prebuild apk of this app from [Releases](https://github.com/aspects19/weather-app/releases) section or build it from the sorce code as shown earlier.
+You can download the prebuild apk of this app from [Releases](https://github.com/aspects19/weather-app/releases) section or build it from the source code as shown earlier.

 ## Contributions